u1i/apibuilder/apibuilder-openshift-central.md

 ![](./resources/oslive1.png)

 If everything worked out, you should be able to click on the link and see the Axway logo.
 For security reasons, the deployed version does not give you a GUI.
-But simply add /apidoc/swagger.json?apis/products to the URL and you'll get Swagger document for the API endpoints:
+But simply add /apidoc/swagger.json?apis/products to the URL and you'll get the Swagger document for the API endpoints:

 ![](./resources/swagger1.png)